ibuttimer/recipes-n-stuff/README.md

     - Alternatively, the [Heroku CLI](#heroku-cli) may be utilised.

-      After logging into the Heroku CLI in a terminal window, in the `soapbox` folder:
+      After logging into the Heroku CLI in a terminal window, in the project folder:
         - Initialise the database
           ````shell
           $  heroku run python manage.py migrate --app recipesnstuff